 In 2014, Lydon auditioned for and was selected to attend the GRAMMY® Foundations’ 2014 GRAMMY Camp in Los Angeles, where his musical career was amplified as he was able to meet and collaborate with dozens of other talented musicians and industry professionals from all over the world.
 In the spring of 2015, Lydon was once again accepted to attend the GRAMMY Foundations' 2015 GRAMMY Camp in LA.

-Lydon is currently a junior at SDSU, majoring in Music Production.
+Lydon is currently a senior at SDSU, majoring in Music Production.